-In order to move forward with providing larger mailboxes and new features for IU email, UITS is discontinuing the Cyrus (Webmail) email system on February 2, 2015.
+To provide larger mailboxes and new features for IU email, UITS is discontinuing the Cyrus (Webmail) email system on February 2, 2015.
 All Cyrus accounts will be disabled, and data will be unavailable after February 2.